 visualize what’s going on – using the symbol for events and relationships with text to name it

-In this way a conversation takes shape with an interpretation of place (where), moment (when), identity (what, who) and what takes place in a certain context.
+In this way a conversation takes shape in a model with an interpretation of place (where), moment (when), identity (what, who) and what takes place in a certain context.
 The continuous flow of ideas and information find the right place.
 The result is a model of how a system behaves, a model that you can already test and use for further development.

 My final advice, make hand- draw pictures, all other tools block creativity and the speed for capturing the essence of a conversation.